tsshendo/IOT-Car/README.md

 The goal for this project was to develop a car with wireless communication capabilites over Wifi and also have Black Line Detection and following functionality with the help of IR Sensors.

+In order to achieve this, the project was broken down into 9 seperate individual projects.

 Please refer to the Loose Screws Inc. Write Up.pdf file for a detailed description of the project